-Towards the hill Promenade des Anglais gets narrower.
-Houses get simpler, they are low and form a wall between the Promenade and the Old Town.
+Towards the Old Town the promenade gets narrower and buildings simpler and lower.
+You can see buildings form a wall between the Promenade and the Old Town.

-The long wall of houses is called Les Ponchettes.
-Les Ponchettes has ateliers, cafes and restaurants and you can have a nice coffee or lunch in Les Ponchettes.
+The long white wall of flat houses is called Les Ponchettes.
+Les Ponchettes contains ateliers, cafes and restaurants on its both sides, the sea and town sides.

-Quai des Etats-Units with these low flat houses was the fashionable area of Nice before the Promenade was built.
-Still today it’s a nice area – and through Les Ponchettes walls you can get to the old town.
+This area, Quai des Etats-Units with the flat houses, was the most fashionable area before the Promenade.
+It still looks nice – and protects the old town against winds from the sea.
+Through gates in the Les Ponchettes walls you can access the old town:

 Cours Saleya Street Market

-The first thing you come across in the old town is Cours Saleya, the main street with a daily flower and vegetable market (except Mondays).
+The first thing you will come across is Cours Saleya, the main street in the old town that at the same time is a flower and vegetable market (daily except Mondays).

 Narrow Alleys, Shops and Street Cafes

 What to see in Nice in one day: stroll in the old town